On this page:

 - By default, values entered in the fields will be applied to all items you have selected to edit.
 If the items already contained text, fields that contain different data will show “Multiple values” in grey-text.
 Entering data in these fields will overwrite the data across all items.

 - You may edit individual items within bulk edit mode by selecting its thumbnail from the right.
 The text above the thumbnails will reflect the number of items you have selected to edit.
-To return to editing all items, select Select All found at the bottom.
+To return to editing all items, select Select All under the image thumbnails.

 - Bulk editing records with different values in Boolean type fields will default to False in the bulk display, but selecting and deselecting individual thumbnails will display the correct value for that single record.